-Do you have a painful corn on your foot that is causing you discomfort when you walk?
+Do you have a corn or callus on your foot that hurts when you walk?

-Callus and corns are usually a sign that there is too much pressure going through that area of the foot.
+Callus and corns are usually a sign that there is too much pressure and friction going through that area of your foot.
 If you have callus on the top of your toes its usually a sign that your shoes are too shallow.
-If you have callus under the big toe joint, this usually indicates that this joint is not working effectively when you are walking and is being overloaded.
+Or you may have callus under the big toe joint, this usually indicates that this joint is not working effectively when you are walking and is being overloaded.

 We can remove a corn or callus with sharp debridement using a scalpel but if we don't address the underlying reason you got it in the first place, it is likely to return.
-During your visit we will remove the corn or callus using a scalpel which is usually a painless procedure (some corns have a nerve at the base and can cause some discomfort during removal) and we will then determine the cause of your corn and try and address it.
+During your visit we will remove the corn or callus using a scalpel which is typically a painless procedure and we will then determine the cause of your corn and try and address it.
 For example, if your shoes are too shallow we may recommend appropriate shoes to purchase or if you have callus under your foot we may use padding to deflect the pressure.

 Some corn pads that you can purchase over the counter include salicyclic acid, which is caustic and can lead to damage of the healthy skin surrounding the corn.
 This is particularly dangerous over bony protrusions like toes, so in a lot of cases it's best to avoid using corn pads and better to have your issue treated professionally.